Directed by Joe Johnston

 I bring this up because Eisner gets an unfair rap—considering, anyway, his peers and his milieu, not to mention billionaires in general.
 Goodness, Eisner's not even a serial sexual harasser, a claim not every former Disney executive can make these days.
 Now, Disney's new CEO could be (probably still can be) a profound shithead.
 But we've all seen the infamous excerpt from his 1981 memo/manifesto at Paramount, which outlined his philosophy on cinema: "We have no obligation to make art.
 We have no obligation to make history.
 We have no obligation to make a statement."
 To this is sometimes appended, "To make money is our only objective."
 Eisner's famous memo appears to exist today only in the memories of the people who read it—hell, I've seen it said he plagiarized his then-colleague, Don Simpson—but this quotation is at least disingenuous and incomplete.
 After all, it does go on: "...[but] to make money, we must always make entertaining movies, and if we make entertaining movies, at times we will reliably make history, art, a statement, or all three."

 I don't feel like explaining the concept of "rhetorical devices" to an audience of adults—here's Julius Caesar, Act III, Scene II, try not to hurt yourself—so I suppose my main question would be to ask what the hell's meant to be wrong with it.
 Maybe a philosophy of making art that audiences actually like, and which therefore can be rendered a self-sustaining process, doesn't stir your soul, but if that's the case perhaps you'd be happier with a medium that does not require billions of dollars and the labor of millions of people to properly function.
-In any event, I believe it takes very motivated reasoning to come to the conclusion that, in his bottom-line-oriented way, Eisner was ever less than sincerely committed to making good movies, which is to say, good art—certainly no less than Walt Disney at any point in that artist's history, after Fantasia—and this remained true, even as he stopped demonstrating any particularly pronounced ability at it during his later years as the head of Walt's company.
+In any event, I believe it takes very motivated reasoning to come to the conclusion that, in his bottom-line-oriented way, Eisner was ever less than sincerely committed to making good movies, which is to say, good art—certainly no less than Walt Disney at any point in that artist's history, after Fantasia—and this remained true, even as he stopped demonstrating any particularly pronounced aptitude for it during his later years as the head of Walt's company.

 Well, what happens next is inevitable: Ron's older brother Russ Jr. (Thomas Wilson Brown) drags the little demon over to the Szalinskis' to apologize—mostly, of course, as a pretext to talk to the teenage girl who lives there—and when they go to retrieve the ball, they're blasted down to quarter-inch versions of themselves.
 When Wayne returns, he angrily surveys the damage, cleans up the mess, and tosses the unheard, unseen children into the garbage, dutifully taking it out back with the rest, leaving the kids with an arduous journey back across his overgrown backyard—to them, now miles of trackless jungle, inhabited by enormous monsters like bees and scorpions—in order, hopefully, for Wayne to return them to their full size.

 I don't want it to sound like Honey, I Shrunk the Kids has nothing but a visualization of its scenario.
 That's mostly what it has, but it does have to fit that into a narrative, and the narrative it chooses is enjoyable and, in a way, loveable for the mood of pure functionality it creates, with just the right balance of scrappy lowest-common denominator humor and actual stakes (a balance clearly favoring the former) to make it almost the very platonic ideal of "a fun time at the movies," which is probably why it became a surprise hit despite the fierce competition out in the summer of '89, sufficient to return $223 million on its $18 million budget.
 So—in case we were ever tempted to take the scenario too seriously—a substantial amount of runtime is spent not on the kids, but on our very-slow-on-the-uptake scientist, with Wayne finally realizing what's happened and searching the backyard while slapstickily attempting to avoid accidentally crushing his offspring, and eventually reciting something close to if not exactly the same as the film's title to his stunned wife.
 This is all fine, genial comedy, with both Moranis and Strassman committing very hard to the wacky shenaniganry the story calls for—there's something wonderful about Wayne's incremental development of a system to get a real close look at every blade of grass in his backyard without actually touching it—and it practically announces itself as Moranis's signature role.
-(The only possible rival is Louis Tully in Ghostbusters, and even then, that's more of a matter of taste: do you prefer your Rick Moranis Nerd to be bumbling, intelligent, and put-upon, or bumbling, stupid, and delusional?
-I don't expect to settle that burning controversy, but as he occasionally has to play some noticeable human emotions as Wayne Szalinski, I suppose I prefer his performance here.)
+(Besides ol' Seymour Krelborn, its only possible rival is Louis Tully in Ghostbusters, and even then, that's more of a matter of taste: do you prefer your Rick Moranis Nerd to be bumbling, intelligent, and put-upon, or bumbling, stupid, and delusional?
+I don't expect to settle that burning controversy, but as he occasionally has to play a human being as Wayne Szalinski, I suppose I prefer his performance here.)

 It is not likely, however, that hewing more closely to the kids would have actually gotten you to take it more seriously, for both the screenplay and the performances reach a level of admirable defiance in their absolute refusal to have any of them ever be more than slightly worried, unless they happen to literally be in mortal danger at the time.
 (Even when they're separated, and Amy could easily presume that Nicky is dead, not one thing changes about the tone, no doubt because since we know Nicky is alive, why gunk up the works with something that won't matter in five minutes anyway?)
-In fact, the characters and the performances approach the scenario exactly the same way the film and its director expect the audience to: as an unusual hike that is largely defined by joy, from the joy of discovering a giant Little Debbie oatmeal creampie (which are delicious, albeit hopefully it's one that hasn't been laying in the damn yard too long), to the joy of, er, domesticating a friendly ant (which is so absurdly dumb it practically comes back around to clever, and I feel like it aptly sums up the nutty alchemy of Honey, I Shrunk the Kids to say that if this movie evokes any genuine feelings, every one of them involve an ant).
+In fact, the characters and the performances approach the scenario exactly the same way the film and its director expect the audience to: as an unusual hike that is largely defined by joy, from the joy of discovering a giant Little Debbie oatmeal creampie (which are delicious, albeit hopefully it's one that hasn't been laying in the damn yard too long), to the joy of, er, domesticating a friendly ant (which is so absurdly dumb it practically comes back around to clever, and I feel like it aptly sums up the nutty alchemy of Honey, I Shrunk the Kids to say that if this movie evokes any genuine feelings, every one of them involves an ant).

 The characters are efficient little stereotypes—the smug nerdy one, the shitty jock one, the sensitive male one, and the vain girl one—and if it mixes this up at all, it's maybe that the vain girl one arguably feels the most like the protagonist, though it might just be that she's the tallest.
 They fundamentally work—there's a lot to like about the interplay of these stock personalities, and while these personalities don't come close to raising it to the top tier of 80s kid's adventures, you can tell a fair amount of effort was expended to update the creaky middle-aged man-centered Disney live-action romps of years past for the new idiom.
 (Indeed, the whole "secrets of suburbia" thing actually does establish a tiny bit of nexus with Yuzna's filmography, in that I think this and his best-known directorial effort, Society, could at least potentially be recognized as the work of the same mind.)